March 24, 2026, 6:47 pm | Read time: 4 minutes

 Video Announcement Confirms Netflix Series for “Minecraft”

 Just in time for the game’s 15th anniversary, the provider announced the Netflix series for “Minecraft” with a short clip.
-It initially shows a Creeper, a malevolent figure from the game world.
-The setting then shifts to a massive cave with lava streams and flying bats, with the large, distinctive Netflix “N” in the center.
+In it, you first see a Creeper, a malevolent figure from the game world.
+The setting then shifts to a massive cave with lava flows and flying bats, with the large, distinctive Netflix “N” in the center.

 The video quickly garnered numerous views.
 The description reads: “The best-selling game of all time and the world’s largest streamer team up to bring you a brand-new Minecraft Netflix animated series!”